WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/hyphens.md

  - very fast storage

 - Adverbs ending in *-ly* when they precede another modifier.
 Don't hyphenate adverbs unless absolutely needed for clarity.
-If you're doubtful of a particular word being an adverb, first refer the "Word List"; if it's not covered there, refer [The American Heritage Dictionary](https://ahdictionary.com/) and [Merriam-Webster](https://www.merriam-webster.com/).
+If you're doubtful of a particular word being an adverb, first refer the [Word List](); if it's not covered there, refer [The American Heritage Dictionary](https://ahdictionary.com/) and [Merriam-Webster](https://www.merriam-webster.com/).

  **Examples**